Sharifah Sakinah: Personal life

 Her two older sisters were actresses in the 90s, namely dramatist Sharifah Haslinda and famous comedian Sharifah Shahirah.
 She was once in a relationship with the eldest son of director Badaruddin Azmi and Erma Fatima, Ahmad Albab, but they broke up midway.

-In October 2014, Sakinah tied the knot with entrepreneur Alif Adha Jamil.
-On 28 March 2015, she and her partner got married in a garden-themed wedding ceremony at the Shangri-La Hotel, Putrajaya.
-The equally matched, equally beautiful couple was married by Sakinah's own father, Syed Abu Bakar Syed Abdul Rahman Al-Khaired, witnessed by the Imam of the Putra Jaya Regional Mosque, Ustaz Fairuz Suhari.
+On 28 March 2015, Sakinah married entrepreneur Aliff Adha Jamil in a garden-themed wedding ceremony at the Shangri-La Hotel, Putrajaya.
+The couple was married by Sakinah's father, Syed Abu Bakar Syed Abdul Rahman Al-Khaired, witnessed by the Imam of the Putra Jaya Regional Mosque, Ustaz Fairuz Suhari.
 Sakinah received seven trays of gifts and returned nine trays to Aliff.

 Sakinah safely gave birth to a baby girl at a medical centre in Kuala Lumpur at 9am, on 24 May 2017.
 The 3.1 kilogram baby who was born through surgery was named Anais Adha.
 She previously suffered a miscarriage in early 2016.
-Sakinah and Alif Adha's marriage only lasted 5 years when the couple confirmed their divorce in May 2020.
+Sakinah and Aliff Adha's marriage only lasted 5 years when the couple confirmed their divorce in May 2020.

 Sakinah revealed in an interview with Utusan Malaysia in November 2017 that she never used any skin care products, instead doing exercise as a way to maintain her health.
 Her father died on 11 January 2018 due to a lung infection.

 She revealed that she was diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) in 2018.

 She married for the second time to Michael Hansen who is from Sweden, however the date of their wedding is kept secret.
 The couple tied the knot on March 5, 2021.
 However, the couple announced their separation in October 2022.